pen-lang/pen/doc/src/introduction/getting-started.md

 ## Creating a package

-To create your first package, run the following command.
+To create your first package, run the following command in your terminal.

 ```sh
 pen create foo
 ```

-Then, you should see a `foo` directory under the current directory.
-When you go to the `foo` directory, you should see a `main.pen` source file and a `pen.json` file for [package configuration](/references/language/packages.md#package-configuration).
+Then, you should see a directory named `foo` in your current directory.
+When you go into the directory, you should see a `main.pen` source file and a `pen.json` file for [package configuration](/references/language/packages.md#package-configuration).

 ## Building a package